 Fire Emblem (titled Fire Emblem: Rekka no Ken in Japan) is the first title in the Fire Emblem franchise to be released outside of Japan, and the second title in the series to be released on the Game Boy Advance.
-It is the seventh game in the saga.
+It is the seventh game in the series.

 The game was released in Japan on April 25, 2003, with follow up releases in the United States and Europe on November 3, 2003 and July 16, 2004 respectively.

 The game is a prequel to Fire Emblem: Fuin no Tsurugi.; its story and events are set twenty years prior to its predecessor.
 However, the game was designed with its introduction to western audiences in mind, and thus requires no knowledge of Fuin no Tsurugi's storyline to be enjoyed.

 As with the rest of the series, Fire Emblem is a turn-based strategy RPG in which the player's individual units are distinct characters with their own personalities and histories.
 Each chapter of the game is focused around a specific battle, and to progress, the player must complete the chapter's primary objective, which may be defeating a boss unit, seizing a position on the map, or successfully defending a position for a certain number of turns.

 Normally, as is the case in all Fire Emblem games, if a character runs out of hit points and falls in battle, they are lost for the remainder of the game unless the player chooses to reset and try again.
 However, Fire Emblem features two separate storylines; the first, Lyndis's tale, is structured as an extended tutorial for series newcomers.
 Units that fall in battle during Lyndis's tale are lost for its remainder, but will still be usable in the second storyline.
 However, units that fall in the second story (Eliwood's or Hector's, depending on the playthrough), are lost forever.